 We must receive all your application materials prior to June 1 to be considered for admission the following fall.
 However, we strongly encourage you to submit all materials by February 1 for acceptance into your first choice program.
 You must submit your application and academic records by February 1 to be considered for some merit scholarships.
 See the application timetable for further details.

-Yes, either test is acceptable.
+ACTs/SATs are optional for admissions to all academic majors.
+If you choose to take them, either test is acceptable.
 We recommend that students who are deaf or hard of hearing take the ACT because research has shown that deaf students perform better on this test than the SAT.
-To learn more about the tests and the dates they are being offered, visit ACT or SAT on the Web.
+To learn more about the tests and the dates they are being offered, visit ACT or SATon the Web.

-If you normally receive accommodations in school, such as extended test taking time or interpreting services, we recommend that you request those services for the ACT or SAT as well.
-For more information, visit ACT and SAT on the Web.
+ACTs/SATS are optional for admissions to all academic majors.
+However, if you choose to take them and you normally receive accommodations in school, such as extended test taking time or interpreting services, we recommend that you request those services for the ACT or SAT as well.
+For more information, visit ACT or SAT on the Web.

 An audiogram is required.
 Students must demonstrate a significant hearing loss, and demonstrate the ability to benefit from the models used at RIT/NTID designated specifically to provide access to academic programs for deaf and hard-of-hearing students.